DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 0xff 0xff 0xc0 0x00 0x02 0x01 0x01 0xbb
 ~~~

+An Anonymized DNSCrypt query sent over UDP is sent as this exact byte string.
+An Anonymized DNSCrypt query sent over TCP is prefixed with a two-byte big-endian length that covers the complete `<anondnscrypt-query>` byte string.
+The relay removes the TCP length prefix before validating the packet and adds a new TCP length prefix when returning the upstream response to a TCP client.

 ## Relay Behavior

 Relays MUST:

 1. Accept queries over both TCP and UDP
-2. Communicate with upstream servers over UDP, even if client queries were sent over TCP
+2. Communicate with upstream servers over UDP, even if client queries were sent to the relay over TCP
 3. Validate incoming packets:

-   - Check that the target IP is not in a private range {{!RFC1918}}
+   - Check that the target IP is not in a private, loopback, link-local, multicast, unspecified, or otherwise locally routed range
    - Verify the port number is in an allowed range
-   - Ensure the DNSCrypt query doesn't start with `<anon-magic>`
+   - Ensure the inner `<dnscrypt-query>` doesn't start with `<anon-magic>`
-   - Verify the query doesn't start with 7 zero bytes (to avoid confusion with QUIC {{!RFC9000}})
+   - Verify the inner `<dnscrypt-query>` doesn't start with 7 zero bytes (to avoid confusion with QUIC {{!RFC9000}})
-4. Forward valid queries unmodified to the server
+4. Forward the inner `<dnscrypt-query>` unmodified to the target server over UDP, without the Anonymized DNSCrypt prefix
 5. Verify server responses:

-   - For encrypted DNSCrypt responses, check that the response is smaller than the query
+   - For encrypted DNSCrypt responses, check that the response is smaller than the inner query packet forwarded upstream
-   - For certificate responses, check that the response transaction ID and query name match the relayed certificate query
+   - For certificate responses, check that the response transaction ID and query name match the relayed certificate query, and that the response is no larger than the inner query packet forwarded upstream
    - Validate the response format (either starts with resolver magic or is a certificate response)
-   - Forward valid responses unmodified to the client
+   - Forward valid responses unmodified to the client, adding only the TCP length prefix when the client connection used TCP

 These relay requirements ensure that anonymization does not compromise the security properties of the underlying DNSCrypt protocol.
 Proper deployment requires additional operational considerations.